Dialpad Powerdialer with Salesforce

 • Salesforce Object: Choose between Lead, Contact, Opportunity, or Account

-After your new list is created, you will be taken to a screen where your filtering criteria can be set.
+After your new list is created, it's time to create your filtering criteria.

 Power_dialer_list.png